open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>path</b></td>
         <td>string</td>
         <td>
-          Required: Path is  the relative path name of the file to be created.<br/>
+          Required: Path is  the relative path name of the file to be created.
+Must not be absolute or contain the '..' path.
+Must be utf-8 encoded.
+The first item of the relative path must not start with '..'<br/>
         </td>
         <td>true</td>
       </tr><tr>